RayBar72/holbertonschool-machine_learning/README.md

 <img src="https://github.com/RayBar72/holbertonschool-machine_learning/blob/master/image.png" width="1000" height="450">

-Projects for Holberton School on Machine Learning
+Projects for Holberton School on Machine Learning.
+The main topics are:
+- Mathematics for Machine Learning
+- Supervised Learning
+- Unsupervised Learning
+- Reinforcement Learning

+The projects are part of the curricula of Holberton School for the Specialization in Machine Learning

 ## Mathematics: